Application Regulations

 Core Review Areas

-- Applicant eligibility under §17.18.050.
+• Applicant eligibility under §17.18.050.

-- Application materials under §17.18.060.
+• Application materials under §17.18.060.

-- Permit issuance and validation under §17.18.070.
+• Permit issuance and validation under §17.18.070.

-- Operating restrictions under §17.18.090.
+• Operating restrictions under §17.18.090.

-- Transfers, alterations, expansions, and relocations under Chapter 17.18.
+• Transfers, alterations, expansions, and relocations under Chapter 17.18.

-- Environmental mitigation and annual continuation requirements.
+• Environmental mitigation and annual continuation requirements.

-- Building, Fire, Environmental Health, Public Works, Agriculture, Planning, and Tax Collector review.
+• Building, Fire, Environmental Health, Public Works, Agriculture, Planning, and Tax Collector review.

-Applicant Eligibility and Parcel or Premises Eligibility
+Applicant and Parcel Eligibility

 Chapter 17.18 establishes both applicant-based eligibility and parcel or premises-based eligibility.
 The Division of Cannabis Control and Planning Department evaluate whether the applicant has a valid basis to apply, whether the proposed parcel or premises qualifies for the requested activity, and whether the application materials are complete enough for interdepartmental review.